BEFORE YOU GO...

 Check how Shufti Pro can verify your customers within secondsRequest Demo

-The UAE Central Bank has revoked the licence of a dollar exchange house after it failed to keep a required level of paid-up capital and was engaged in money laundering.
+The UAE Central Bank has revoked the license of a dollar exchange house after it failed to keep a required level of paid-up capital and was engaged in money laundering.

-The licence of a dollar exchange firm operating in the United Arab Emirates has been revoked by the Central bank after the investigations.
+The license of a dollar exchange firm operating in the United Arab Emirates has been revoked by the Central bank after the investigations.
 The authorities identified serious misconduct and weak AML compliance.

 The sanctioning of the exchange house comes after the inquiries in which the banking regulator revealed serious misconduct by the firm, it said in a statement on Tuesday (28 Feb 2023).